Epitech-Lyon/epitech-lyon.github.io/_posts/2020-10-20-thunderbolt.md

 ### What ?

-Thunderbolt is a set of 3 lambda functions --- because that were the three I needed when I created the project --- used to manipulate Amazon RDS (SQL database), Amazon EC2 (Server), Amazon AppStream (application streaming).
+Thunderbolt is a set of 3 lambda functions --- because that were the three functions I needed when I created the project --- used to manipulate Amazon RDS (SQL database), Amazon EC2 (Server), Amazon AppStream (application streaming).
 The manipulations are basically, *power on/off* and *change instance type* (number of cpus, memory allocated, ...) when relevant.

 ### Why ?